mernxl/mongoose-id-assigner/README.md

 the last app to init always gives most recent field configs, if the db have a field that is not in the most recent field config, it is auto dropped.
 Therefore always make sure all your micro-service clusters start up with same fieldsConfigs as the last to start rewrites the db and only keeps nextIds.

+- Always Setup plugin before creating Mongoose Model for that schema.

 - Always set FieldConfig Type to reflect schema's path Type, that is if schema Type is `Number`, then use `Number` FieldConfigType.
 See `ExampleSchema` below with its associated IdAssigners.